 But there’s another fear.
 It’s actual fear; for oneself and one’s loved ones.
 If you listen to the news, you might easily get the impression that we live in a violent society.
 Statistics show that significant numbers of new gun buyers are not buying guns for hunting or other shooting pastimes.
 They’re buying guns for protection.

-The reality is that violent crime (and gun crime in general) is highly concentrated.
-The majority of Americans will never experience gun crime.
+But, violent crime (and gun crime) is highly concentrated.
+Most Americans will never experience gun crime.
 They might experience other crime, but that’s comparable to other parts of the “civilized” world.

 “Well, Emilio, why are you so fearful, then?
 Why do you want a gun?”